It is illegal to collect birds’ nests, feathers, or eggs without federal and state collecting permits.

 Objective: To use a scientific key to identify five birds’ nests.

-Materials: Bird Nest Set; for each small group: Bird Nest Flow Chart or Bird Nest Key, magnifying lenses, rulers, pencils, paper.
+Materials: Bird Nest Set: five bird nests from key (from a licensed owner); for each small group: Bird Nest Flow Chart or Bird Nest Key, magnifying lenses, rulers, pencils, paper.

 THAT’S MY NEST!